CS-433/ml-project-2-vikings_ml/README.md

 ## Description

 This project is the second of two in the EPFL course "CS-433 Machine Learning".
-The aim of the project is solve the AICrowd challenge Road Segmenation hosted by MLO EPFL.
+The aim of the project is solve the AICrowd challenge Road Segmentation hosted by MLO EPFL.
 The challenge aims to train machine learning models that segment roads from background in satelitte images.

 A complete challenge description as well as the training and test data provided, can be found [here](https://www.aicrowd.com/challenges/epfl-ml-road-segmentation).